Clarksburg, California

-Clarksburg (formerly, Clarksburgh) is a census-designated place in Yolo County, California.
+Clarksburg (formerly, Clarksburgh) is a census-designated place in Yolo County, California, United States.
 It is located on the Sacramento River, in the extreme southeastern corner of the county.
-It lies at an elevation of 10 feet (3 m) in ZIP code 95612 and area codes 916 and 279.
+It lies at an elevation of 10 feet (3 m) in ZIP code 95612 and is served by area codes 916 and 279.
+As of the 2020 census, Clarksburg had a population of 402.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 2.0 square miles (5.3 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP covers an area of 2.0 square miles (5.3 km^{2}), all land.

 Climate

 According to the Köppen Climate Classification system, Clarksburg has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.